+• Evaluate each of the bridge options for the current performance of the network and assess the latent capacity.
+This evaluation should also include cyclist, pedestrian and public transport needs.

+• Reduce delays at the existing Grafton Bridge in peak hour to a Level of Service C in 30 years after opening (or agreed equivalent measure)

-- Evaluate the current performance of the network and assess the latent capacity.
-This evaluation should also include cyclist, pedestrian and public transport needs. - Assess the impact of planned (approved) and future development on the existing network.
-The level of impact for specific developments is to be utilised to develop Section 94 Contribution Plans - Determine key network infrastructure requirements for vehicles, pedestrians and cyclists, based on predicted growths. - Assess the actual impacts of nominated recent developments.
-This will include a peer review of assumptions made in previous traffic studies. - Provide a network micro-simulation model that can be used to make predictions & investigate the potential for improvements, based on a number of given scenarios.
+• Assess each of the bridge options for the impact of planned (approved) and future development on the existing network..

+• Determine key network infrastructure requirements for vehicles, pedestrians and cyclists, based on predicted growths for each of the bridge options.

+• Assess the actual impacts of proposed and recent developments on each of the bridge options.
+This will include a peer review of assumptions made in previous traffic studies.

+• Provide a network micro-simulation model for each of the bridge options that can be used to make predictions & investigate the potential for improvements, based on a number of given scenarios.

+- Provides adequate vertical clearance for heavy transport on the Summerland Way - Reduces the volume of through traffic, including heavy vehicles, from the CBD - Reduce the potential for road accidents and injuries for the bridge and approaches to the additional crossing, including the connecting intersections - Minimise flooding impacts caused by the project - Minimise the impacts on the social environment - Minimise the impacts on access for the community - Provides improved opportunity for economic and tourist development for both South Grafton and Grafton - Minimise the impacts on the natural environment - Minimise the impacts on heritage - Minimise the impacts of road traffic noise on existing noise sensitive developments